itsnayabsd/website/_drafts/getting-started-c.md

  * .text - Program code
  * .data - Initialized global variables
  * .bss - Uninitialized global variables (Block storage start)
- * .rodata - Read only data such as format strings
+ * .rodata - Read only data such as format strings, string constants
  * Other custom fields.

 Run the following command to see above sections.